robmoran/wordle-clone/README.md

 3. Start the development server
    ```
-   npm start
+   npm run dev
    ```

 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ## Available Scripts

-- `npm start` - Runs the app in development mode
+- `npm run dev` - Runs the app in development mode
-- `npm test` - Launches the test runner
-- `npm run build` - Builds the app for production to the `build` folder
+- `npm run build` - Builds the app for production
+- `npm start` - Starts the production server
+- `npm run lint` - Runs linting

+## Deploy on Vercel

+The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new).

+1. Push this repository to GitHub
+2. Import the repository on Vercel
+3. Vercel will automatically deploy the app

 ## Future Improvements